Nominations Now Being Accepted for 2014 Developments of Excellence Awards

-Through its Developments of Excellence (DOE) Awards, ARC honors public or private development projects that exemplify and implement the policies of ARC’s Regional Development Plan, PLAN 2040.
-To compete for the DOE Award, a project should exemplify sustainability and exceptional design.
+Through its annual Developments of Excellence (DOE) Awards, ARC honors trend-setting private and public development projects that advance the goals and policies of ARC’s Regional Development Plan, PLAN 2040.
+Past winners have been honored for creating developments that exemplify sustainability and exceptional design while leading in urban revitalization, transit accessibility, affordable housing, conservation, and sustainability.

 2013 Developments of Excellence Award Winners